 A descriptive name and a good description ensure good visibility and searchability for your app.

 Use more keywords than just the default keywords to make it easier for consumers to find your app in Nokia Store searches.
 Add translated keywords in the same field.

 Price of your Nokia In-App Payment items

-Nokia X software platform apps are free, but you can use Nokia In-App Payment items to monetise your app.
-You can select a price point for each item in the Publish tool from one of the 15 pre-set price points.
-Distributing applications globally is easy, as Nokia has set the prices for the points for each market according to the local buying power.
+Nokia X software platform apps are free but you can use Nokia In-App Payment items.
+In this case, in the publishing tool you select a price point for each item, from free to one of the 15 pre-set price points.
+Nokia has set the prices for the points for each market according to the local buying power.
+This makes distributing applications globally easy.
 You can check the prices for each market from the Billing Matrix.
 Items can also be added afterwards.